agorischek/multigrain/README.md

 multigrain.parse(input)
 ```

-You can also pass the input format explicitly (`json`, `yaml`, `cson`, `plist`, or `toml`).
-Unless the input format can vary unpredictably, this is recommended.
+You can pass the input format explicitly (`json`, `yaml`, `cson`, `plist`, or `toml`) as the second argument.
+Unless your input format can vary unpredictably, this is recommended.

 ```js
 multigrain.json(input, "toml")
 ```

-Options supported by the underlying parser can be passed as an optional object argument.
+Options supported by the underlying parser can be passed as an optional argument.

 ```js
 multigrain.yaml(input, "plist", parseOpts)